Z Score Table: Definition, Use and Z Score Calculator

 I hope that this guide helps you understand the significance of Z-score tables and the concept of Z-score itself, along with their practical applications.
 Keep in mind, though, that one of the weaknesses of Z-scores is that they invariably assume that all the distributions are normal distributions.
 If this assumption proves to be false, then the scores can’t be interpreted as a standard proportion of the given distribution from which they had been calculated.
 Apart from this, Z-scores are undoubtedly a valuable tool for businesses and companies to improve their performance.

-You can use this calculator to find Z-score and then use the this Z score table to find the approximation value.
+You can use this calculator to find Z-score and then use the Z score table to find the approximation value.

 Use this decimal value to convert that to percentage by multiplying the value to 100.